HosamAboabla/Autosar_SecOC/README.md

 - The TP mode in SecOC involves the use of a transport protocol for secure communication between sender and receiver entities.
 - The transport protocol is responsible for establishing a reliable and secure communication channel between the SecOC modules on both sides.
 - In the TP mode, large messages are segmented into smaller units at the sender side before transmission.
-- The segments are individually secured and transmitted over the communication channel.
+- The segments are individually secured and transmitd ovteer the communication channel.
 - At the receiver side, the segments are reassembled to reconstruct the original message.

 ## Tools

-1. CMake
+1. CMake (version 3.25.2)

 * CMake served as a vital tool for various aspects of our development process.
 We utilized CMake to compile the codebase, primarily focusing on the Windows platform for development and testing purposes.
 However, our main target environment was the Linux-based Raspberry Pi.